79th Street station (IRT Broadway–Seventh Avenue Line): 1970s to present

 In April 1988, the NYCTA unveiled plans to speed up service on the Broadway–Seventh Avenue Line through the implementation of a skip-stop service: the 9 train.
 When skip-stop service started in 1989, it was only implemented north of 137th Street–City College on weekdays, and 79th Street was served by both the 1 and the 9.
 Skip-stop service ended on May 27, 2005, as a result of a decrease in the number of riders who benefited.

 In 1979, the New York City Landmarks Preservation Commission designated the space within the boundaries of the original station, excluding expansions made after 1904, as a city landmark.
 The station was designated along with eleven others on the original IRT.
 The original interiors were listed on the National Register of Historic Places in 2004.
 The southbound platform was closed for structural work in February 2024, followed by the northbound platform in March 2024.
+After the death of local businessman Saul Zabar (who owned Zabar's delicatessen), the MTA installed a poster commemorating him in late 2025, and New York Assemblymember Linda Rosenthal introduced legislation in March 2026 to rename the station "79th Street–Saul Zabar station".